The Uniformization of Certain Algebraic Hypergeometric Functions: Sequence transformations and coefficient identities

-It should be noticed that in the identities with $\ell\ge1,$ the poles in~$A$ that are evident in~(\ref{eq:removablepoles}), located at $A=-1,\dots,-\ell+1,$ are removable.
+It should be mentioned that in the identities indexed by $\ell\ge1$, the poles in~$A$ that are evident in~(\ref{eq:removablepoles}), located at $A=-1,\dots,-\ell+1$, are removable.
 The denominator factor $(A+1)_{\ell-1}$ is present on the right as~well as the left side of~(\ref{eq:fund}), and can simply be cancelled.
-The poles in~(\ref{eq:nonremovablepoles}), though, are less easily removed.
+But the poles in~$A$ present in~$F_\ell$, $\ell\le-1$, which are evident in~(\ref{eq:nonremovablepoles}), are less easily removed.

-This family of identities can be generalized by modifying the initial sequences $f_\ell(A,B,k)$ of~(\ref{eq:fdef}), i.e., by introducing one or more free parameters.
-A~pair of such generalizations, involving the functions ${}_2F_1$ and~${}_3F_2,$ will prove useful.
+This family of identities can be generalized by modifying the initial sequence $f_\ell(A,B,k)$ of~(\ref{eq:fdef}) to include one or more free parameters.
+A~pair of such generalizations, involving the functions ${}_2F_1$ and~${}_3F_2$, will prove useful.
 Let